wmndev/N26-Coding-Challenge/README.md

 }

 Where:
-● amount - transaction amount
+amount - transaction amount
-● timestamp - transaction time in epoch in millis in UTC time zone (this is not current timestamp)
+timestamp - transaction time in epoch in millis in UTC time zone (this is not current timestamp)
 Returns: Empty body with either 201 or 204.
-● 201 - in case of success
+201 - in case of success
-● 204 - if transaction is older than 60 seconds
+204 - if transaction is older than 60 seconds
 Where:
-● amount is a double specifying the amount
-● time is a long specifying unix time format in milliseconds
+amount is a double specifying the amount time is a long specifying unix time format in milliseconds

-###GET /statistics
+### GET /statistics
 It returns the statistic based on the transactions which happened in the last 60 seconds.

 Returns: